elementor/elementor-developers-docs/src/cli/experiments-activate.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Elementor provides a access to new and experimental features before they're officially released.
+Elementor provides access to new and experimental features before they're officially released.
 Experiment can be activated from the admin panel or from the command line using the `experiments activate` command.

 ## Command